How to Create & Verify a Google My Business Listing

 - Manual Verification: This option becomes available when businesses are only eligible for postcard verification but cannot receive mail at a physical address.
 Managers can manually resolve the verification process offline or via a live video call with the Google My Business support team.
 For offline verification, businesses will need photographic or video evidence of your business that must meet strict and specific requirements.
 If Google decides that the offline methods are not sufficient, you will have to schedule a live video call.

 After finally resolving the verification process, you can add edits to your business information across Google.
 Further, you also view insights on the dashboard, add new photos, create posts, and respond to online reviews.

 Using Google My Business to Dominate Local Search Queries

 Ranking on search engines for competitive SEO keywords can help you reach thousands of prospective customers.
 But please be aware that this long-term SEO goal may take months until you see noticeable results.
 Setting up your Google My Business listing is the most effective way of ensuring your business can be seen more often on the web.

 More search queries keep shifting to geographically specific businesses, and Google’s algorithms now consider user intent when generating results.
 Thus, a GMB listing can provide you with a new way to reach customers and short-term SEO goals.
 Focus on creating consistent citations – your business’s name, address, phone number, and website URL.
 Doing so shows Google that the information on these sites is trustworthy.
 As a result, your brand can achieve success by securing rank for local “near me” search queries and keyword combinations.

 Do you need help creating and managing your brand’s Google My Business listing?
 Having helped many clients from various industries optimize their properties, Premiere Creative can help deliver positive results on Google’s free marketing platform.
+Make sure to also check out this helpful post about Fixing a Google My Business Suspension.
 Dial (973) 346-8100 to learn more about our digital marketing services.